AidLite Python API Documentation

 Interpreter Class class Interpreter

-type object instance is the main entity for performing inference operations, used to execute the specific inference process.
-As mentioned in the inference flow, after creating the interpreter object, all operations are performed based on the interpreter object, making it the absolute core of the AidLite SDK.
+The Interpreter class object instance is the main entity that executes inference operations and is used to perform specific inference processes.
+In the inference workflow mentioned earlier, after creating the interpreter object, all operations are completed based on the interpreter object, making it the absolute core content of AidliteSDK.

-Create Interpreter Instance create_instance()
+Create Interpreter Instance Object create_instance()

 API | create_instance |

-Description | Constructs an Interpreter type object using the data managed by the Context object. |
+Description | Use the various data managed by the Context object to construct an Interpreter type object. |

 Parameters | None |

-Return Value | Normal: Interpreter instance object. |
+Return Value | Normal: Interpreter instance object |

-Exception: None . |
+Exception: None |

 interpreter = aidlite.Interpreter.create_instance()